Living-with-machines/wiki2gaz/README.md

 ```
 python map_wikidata_wikipedia.py
 ```
 This script relies on the availability of a specific Wikipedia/Wikidata index, which we have created following [these instructions](https://github.com/jcklie/wikimapper#create-your-own-index), using a SQL dump from October 2021.
 Additionally, we have lowercased Wikipedia page titles in the database, to make sure we could match them with the extracted entities.
-We did that with the following SQL command:
+We did that by running the following script:

 ```
-"UPDATE or IGNORE mapping SET wikipedia_title = lower(wikipedia_title)"
+python lowercase_db.py
 ```